hvkr15/AI-Music-Hub--One-place-For-All---Mini-Project/PROJECT_DOCUMENTATION.md

 4. Fragmented user experience across multiple platforms### Our Solution

-5. No environmental context in recommendations**AI Music Hub** solves this by providing:
+5. No environmental context in recommendations**Dynamic Tune** solves this by providing:

 6. Poor performance with large datasets1.
 Context-aware recommendations (weather + ML)